VISmodding/VIS_Game_Boy_DMG/troubleshooting.md

 ## No clean sound or audio coming from only one channel of the headphone

-Rework the soldering of the audio amplifier
+Rework the soldering of the audio amplifier.
+Use an electrolytic capacitor for C1 on the mainboard as suggested in the BOM file.

 ## Battery not recognized or not properly charging